surifirstpin/Acubi_documentation/Version.5/Visualisation_Overview.md

 **Basic overview on how visualization works ;**

-In Reports section you can configure data and visualization together, So once you share a query user will get a visualization picture and data as well.
+Under reports section you can together configure data and visualization, So once you share a query user will get a visualization picture and data as well.

 **For Instance** : Consider consider a pie chart, For which create a report to fetch Order details.
 In this example we will query  **Stationcode, Whenmade_Month and order_value_sum.** Apply filter to Whenmade_month to a limit the data  to January, February and March. ( Pie chart supports maximum 20 division)